padak/game/docs/production_design.md

 1. **Supported Operations**: `+`, `-`, `*`, `/` (all integer results, no decimals, no negatives)
 2. **Difficulty Levels**: Differ by number of pre‐filled cells and equation complexity
 3. **Puzzle Generation**: Generated on‐the‐fly (randomly, no pre‐stored puzzles)
-4. **User Interaction**: Drag‐and‐drop or click‐and‐place from a number bank into the crossword grid; immediate validation as soon as an equation is completed
+4. **User Interaction**: Click-to-select from a number bank, then click-to-place into the crossword grid; immediate validation as soon as an equation is completed
 5. **Validation**:
    - Only `X op Y = Z` style (exactly two operands and one result)
    - If an equation is incomplete, partial correctness can be marked (the placed number might be green if it still fits).
    - Once an equation is fully populated, if it's correct, show it in green; otherwise red.
+   - For interconnected equations, validate all affected equations when a shared cell is modified.
 6. **Completion**: When the entire puzzle is correctly filled, show a "Congratulations!" popup.
 7. **No Scoreboard or Persistent State** (Version 1)
 8. **Up to Two Players**: Both can join the same game and see each other's moves in real time (shared state).
-9. **Technology**: Developer's choice, but a Node/Express backend plus a web‐based frontend is a simple approach.
+9. **Technology**: Python/Flask backend plus Vue.js frontend for clean architecture and strong type support
 10. **Layout**: The crossword should not rearrange dynamically (no reflowing while playing).
 A basic responsive approach is fine so it can fit on a mobile screen, but no puzzle "re‐generation" or reshuffling.

 ---